rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 | Products Searched | `Search` |
 | Product List Viewed | `Search` |

 You can also track a custom event that you want to include in your conversion reporting.
-This will get map to pipnterest custom event.
+This will get mapped to a custom Pinterest event.
+An example is as shown:

 ```javascript
 rudderanalytics.track("custom");
 ```

-If you wish to map your event to Pinterest event you can do so by adding it in our config section at **Map Your Events To Pinterest Events**.
+If you wish to map your event to a specific Pinterest event, you can do so by adding it in our config section at **Map Your Events To Pinterest Events**.

-Pinterest supports following 9 standard events that one can map and track them for reporting.
+Pinterest supports following 9 standard events that one can map and track for reporting.

 * `Checkout`
 * `AddToCart`